 East Side Gallery

-Other than the East Side Gallery, the Brandenburg Gate was one place I was very excited to visit from all the spy RPG (role playing games) I played as a kid, my favorite was Golgo 13 from my old Nintendo console.
-What the game didn’t capture was that the Brandenburg Gate is HUGE, far more intricate in detail and is surrounded by consulate buildings from various countries.
-Another element the game didn’t capture was that it would be under renovations when I decided to visit it.
+Other than the East Side Gallery, the Brandenburg Gate was one place I was very excited to visit from all the spy RPG (role-playing games) I played as a kid, my favorite was Golgo 13 from my old Nintendo console.
+What the game didn’t capture was that the Brandenburg Gate is HUGE, far more intricate in detail, and is surrounded by consulate buildings from various countries.
+Another element the game didn’t capture was that it would be under renovation when I decided to visit it.

 SPOILER – The actual Checkpoint Charlie was broken down around 1990, and a new one was replaced as a part of the museum.

-If you want to experience what a typical life is for a local, you need to head out to this beautiful indoor Market.
+If you want to experience what a typical life is for a local, you need to head out to this beautiful indoor market.
 All the vendors in this adorable market offer a wide variety of international foods and items, and if you want to come and pick up a gorgeous bouquet for photos – come early!
-Their flower vendor sells out super fast (we arrived that around 1:30pm and they were sold out).
-We arrived an hour after the market opened, and though we missed out on the flowers we did indulge in a some pretzels and lots of cheese!
+Their flower vendor sells out super fast (we arrived that around 1:30 pm and they were sold out).
+We arrived an hour after the market opened, and though we missed out on the flowers we did indulge in some pretzels and lots of cheese!

 Another famous Berlin landmark I wanted to visit inspired by one of my favorite movies – Run Lola Run.
 This double decker bridge played a huge role as being a part of the East Berlin border with West Berlin, but let’s face it – I came here mostly because of Run Lola Run >_<